sumishar/jenkins-ci/README.md

 See the [POM file](https://github.com/kevinsawicki/github-maven-example/blob/master/example/pom.xml) for how the downloads plugin and site plugin are configured.

+We are building a sample java application with Jenkins on EC2 servers

 # Getting started

 * Fork this project